MileHacker Logo

 Taihao Mausoleum 太昊陵 - Tài Hào Líng

-• Historical Significance: One of The people's republic of china's oldest imperial mausoleums, it stands for the origins of Chinese civilization and national identity.
+• Historical Significance: One of The people's the republic of china's oldest imperial mausoleums, it stands for the origins of Chinese civilization and national identity.

 • Cultural Practice: A site of profound ancestral worship and cultural pilgrimage, drawing millions annually during festivals.